Corimon

-Corimon (BVC: CRM.A) is a Venezuelan chemical company founded in 1949 by Hans Neumann,Lotar Neumann, Patrick Pick and Jaroslav Spacek.
+Corimon (BVC: CRM.A) is a Venezuelan chemical company founded in 1949 by Hans Neumann, Lotar Neumann, Patrick Pick and Jaroslav Špaček.
 It is now engaged in the manufacture, distribution and sale of paints, resins, packaging materials and ink.

 The company is listed on the IBC index of the Caracas Stock Exchange and is present in Venezuela and Trinidad and Tobago.

-Corimon was founded with a group of Czechoslovakians who emigrated due to the disasters of the Second World War, they originated with "Montana Paintings Companies" after they were integrating more companies into Corimon groups;
+Corimon was founded with a group of Czechoslovaks who emigrated due to the disasters of the Second World War, they originated with "Montana Paintings Companies" after they were integrating more companies into Corimon groups;